 “It is such a shame to even have to file this lawsuit, as clearly Congress never intended to give the authority to the federal government to create a massive unprecedented permitting scheme for factory fish farms in federal waters,” said Wenonah Hauter, Food & Water Watch Executive Director, another of the plaintiff organizations.
 “But, by bringing this challenge, we hope to end what is simply a giveaway of our public resources to another polluting industry.”

 The new filings are notably significant, as the entire case could be won or lost on the information just submitted.
 The next likely steps in the suit are for the government to respond to the arguments made by the groups regarding why the government should not make this rule allowing fish farming in the Gulf of Mexico, and then for the judge to render a decision.

-Category: Climate Justice, Featured, Social Media News, Uncategorized Tags: Center For Food Safety, endangered species, fishing, Food & Water Watch, gulf of mexico, Louisiana, Recirculating Farms Coalition
+Category: Climate Justice, Featured, Latin America, Social Media News, Uncategorized, Zapatistas / Chiapas / Mexico Tags: Center For Food Safety, endangered species, fishing, Food & Water Watch, gulf of mexico, latin america, Louisiana, mexico, Recirculating Farms Coalition

 266 Elmwood Ave., Suite 307 Buffalo, NY 14222+1.716.931.5833